-Policy UPP TH6/P2 - Housing - Single Dwelling Development
+Policy 5 - Housing - Single Dwelling Developments

-The Uppingham Neighbourhood Plan supports the construction of single dwelling developments in the period up to 2026.
-The progress of this policy will be reviewed after five years.
+The Uppingham Neighbourhood Plan supports the construction of up to six custom built, self build, single dwellings in the period up to 2026 exempt from CIL.

-Policy UPP TH6/P3 - Housing - Site SALL/UPP 10
+Policy 6 - Housing - Site C

-The Plan supports the rear of this site (as viewed from the Leicester Road) beyond the line X-Y marked on the site map, being designated as recreation land.
+The Plan supports the rear of this site (as viewed from the Leicester Road) being designated as recreation land.